HGuzman-Soto/fbook_scraper/README.md

-#Facebook Scraper
+# Facebook Scraper

 A chrome extension that automatically collects posts and comments in the browser and additional scripts to organize data.
 Developed as a part of Dr. Yudong Liu research lab.
+Currently a work in progress

 ## Features
 * Scrapes all post and comments on the home page as the user scrolls through their facebook.